Resistance: Fall of Man (PlayStation 3)

 Combining Call of Duty settings with Doom-style surprises, Resistance: Fall of Man has undoubtedly carved itself a niche where ingenuity has long been waning; this is a title far more groundbreaking than Halo ever was, regardless of whether it can boast of as many back-of-the-box bells and whistles.
 Its main adventure is a heart-thumping, breathtaking, challenging journey spanning the European continent, while the same system facilitating it affably lends itself to multi-man online encounters where badges and honors can be garnished and flaunted.
 Given precedent and current trends, most first person shooters are rendered obsolete within the year they’re released; Resistance was given its name for good reason, packing a jaw-breaking punch unlikely to travel down that path.

-If you enjoyed this Resistance: Fall of Man review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Resistance: Fall of Man review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!